PHP-QA-CI: A Comprehensive Quality Assurance Pipeline in a Single Dependency

 7. Code Formatting

-• Beautifier and Fixer - Automatically reformats PHP code and applies coding standards
+• Beautifier and Fixer - Automatically formats PHP code and applies coding standards

-• PHP Code Sniffer - Checks remaining coding standards issues
+• PHP Code Sniffer - Catches any remaining coding standards violations

 Installation and Basic Usage